ARTICLES OF INTEREST

 From Tender years to Father’s Rights!
 Authored by Tamari, Frodis, & Switzer-Jewish-Review-from-tender-years-to-fathers-rights

 Social science research does highlight the significance of a father’s ability to help a child feel empowered and able to take on risks.
 Fathers should take pride in their new-found role after separation and within the family court system.
-There are ominous statistics for children who grow up without a father and troubles can include behavioural issues, academic issues and peer related issues etc.
+There are ominous statistics for children who grow up without a father and troubles can include behavioural issues, academic issues and peer-related issues etc.

 JoAnne Pedro-Carroll, Ph.D.

-How children fare during and after a divorce depends largely on how parents handle changes and create quality of life for their children over time.
+How children fare during and after a divorce depends largely on how parents handle changes and create a quality of life for their children over time.
 Many factors influence their resilience; research and clinical practice have shown these to be among the most important.

 Dr. Joan Kelly